alanjones2/Alan-Jones-article-code/riskviz/draft.md

 ![](https://github.com/alanjones2/Alan-Jones-article-code/raw/master/riskviz/images/barv.png)

-Would it be better as a stacked chart?
+This is reasonably clear but would it be better as a stacked chart?

     data.plot.bar(stacked=True,figsize=(8,5))